alirezasalemi7/alirezasalemi7.github.io/_pages/about.md

 ## News

+- 2023.4: Checkout our new pre-print, "[LaMP: When Large Language Models Meet Personalization](https://arxiv.org/abs/2304.11406)" about personalizing large language models!

+- 2023.4: Our paper, "[A Symmetric Dual Encoding Dense Retrieval Framework for Knowledge-Intensive Visual Question Answering](https://arxiv.org/abs/2304.13649)" has been accepted as a long paper for [SIGIR 2023](https://sigir.org/sigir2023/).

 - 2022.9: Started my Ph.D. at the University of Massachusetts Amherst!

 -  2021.10: Strated my job as NLP data scientist at [Sotoon](https://sotoon.ir/)!